5 min read

 Finally, if you’re growing any garlic, onions, leeks, shallots, or chives in your garden at home, make sure they’re securely fenced off from any curious pups.

-While garlic is a favorite among 2-legged members of the family, it’s simply not safe for dogs to eat.
+While garlic is a favorite among two-legged members of the family, it’s simply not safe for dogs to eat.
 Take sensible steps to ensure your dog doesn’t come into contact with garlic, and if they do happen to consume any garlic, contact a veterinarian or the Pet Poison Helpline for advice.

 Learn more in the Wag! app